 Soak the dal in 3 cups of water for 30 minutes.

-Drain the water, add the soaked dal to a pressure cooker along with 3 cups of water, ½ teaspoon turmeric powder, and 1 teaspoon salt, and stir gently.
+Drain the water, add the soaked dal to a pressure cooker with the following ingredients, and stir gently.

 Note – This dal is slightly thicker in consistency and not mushy like other Indian lentils.
 So please do not add a lot of water to it while cooking.